giucamp/liquid/README.md

 ## Variable declaration

 *variable_expr*  ← *tensor_type*
-A variable declaration is an expression
+A variable declaration is an expression that in
 Liquid deduces tensor types

 ## Corollaries